Developing Public Awareness of the CCTS

 - Over time, as service providers modify their billing systems, they should include a permanent and prominent location for a standard bill message notification about the CCTS.

 - The location of the CCTS notice on customer bills will be left to the discretion of the service provider, as long as the notice is reasonably prominent relative to other notices of a similar nature.

-- The billing notice will read as follows: Do you have a complaint regarding your telecommunications service that we haven’t been able to resolve?
-The Commissioner for Complaints for Telecommunications Services (CCTS) may be able to assist you: www.ccts-cprst.ca or 1-888-221-1687.
+- The billing notice will read as follows: Do you have a complaint regarding your telecommunications and television service that we haven’t been able to resolve?
+The Commission for Complaints for Telecom-television Services (CCTS) may be able to assist you: www.ccts-cprst.ca or 1-888-221-1687.

 - An optional third sentence for the notice will be available for use at the service providers’ discretion.
-This third sentence would indicate that CCTS does not address complaints relating to broadcasting services or regulated telecommunications services.
+This third sentence would indicate that the CCTS does not address complaints relating to broadcasting services or regulated telecommunications and television services.

 The suggested wording of this message is: